-Retail Exposures
+Retail exposures

-We have adopted the Advanced Internal Ratings-Based Approach (AIRB) for our retail exposures, which consist of residential mortgages, qualifying revolving retail exposures and other retail exposures.
+We have adopted the AIRB Approach for our retail exposures, which consist of residential mortgages, qualifying revolving retail exposures and other retail exposures.
 Exposures within each of these asset classes are not managed individually, but as part of a pool of similar exposures that are segmented based on borrower and transaction characteristics.
 As loss characteristics of retail exposures are geography and product specific, bespoke PD, LGD and EAD segmentation models are developed using empirical loss data for the respective exposures across the Group.
-Where internal loss data are insufficient to provide robust risk estimates, the segmentation models may incorporate internal and/or external proxies.
+Where internal loss data is insufficient to provide robust risk estimates, the segmentation models may incorporate internal and/or external proxies.
 Where necessary, the model is augmented with appropriate margins of conservatism.
 These models cover 9.1 per cent of the Total Credit RWA and are regularly validated.